-The school website contains details of our policy for special educational needs, along with the Local Offer which includes the arrangements made for children in our school with special educational needs.
+The school website holds our policy for special educational needs, along with the Local Offer which includes the arrangements made for children in our school with special educational needs.

-At all stages of the special needs process, the school endeavours to keep parents fully informed.
-We take account of the feelings and knowledge of parents, and of course the child, at all stages.
+At all stages of the special needs process, the school endeavours to keep parents informed.
+We take account of the feelings and knowledge of parents, and of course the child.